List of Kentucky supplemental roads and rural secondary highways (400–499): KY 429

 Kentucky Route 429 is a 9.055 mi rural secondary highway in northern Marion County and southwestern Washington County.
 The highway begins at KY 55(Spalding Avenue) in the city of Lebanon.
 KY 429 heads northwest out of the city along Saint Rose Road, which intersects the city bypass, KY 2154 (Veterans Memorial Highway).
 The highway follows Shepherds Run into Washington County.
 KY 429 diverges from the stream at its confluence with Cartwright Creek and reaches its northern terminus at KY 152 (Loretto Road) at Cisselville.

 KY 430

 Kentucky Route 430 is a 1.690 mi rural secondary highway within the city of Russell Springs in central Russell County.
 The highway begins at US 127 (Russellville Road) on the south side of the city.
 KY 430 heads northwest along Lake Way Drive, which crosses over the Cumberland Parkway.
 As the highway approaches downtown Russell Springs, KY 430 veers onto Jamestown Street at its tangent intersection with KY 3017, which follows the rest of Lake Way Drive.
 The highway intersects KY 379 (Main Street) before reaching its northern terminus at a tangent intersection with KY 80 (Steve Wariner Drive).

+History

+KY 430 was formerly part of US 127.

+A previous KY 430 ran from KY 271 to US 60 in Hawesville; this was decommissioned, and is now KY 1847, though the original route of KY 430 is unknown.